-The Apostolate of the Society in the Philippines
+The Apostolate of the Society of St Pius X Beliefs in the Philippines

 The apostolate of the Society in the Philippines began when the late Atty.
 Teodoro Dominguez wrote a letter to Archbishop Lefebvre just after the 1988 Consecrations hoping that another Bishop be consecrated and sent to the Philippines since the faithful there, though silent but suffering, were waiting for the return of the Traditional Mass.